DeepBrain-AI/docs/versioned_docs/version-1.5.x/aistudioV3/reference/create-from-template.md

 sidebar_position: 16
 ---

-# Template-based export by changing title
+# Create project from template

 Create a new video project by modifying title of a pre-setted project information (i.e. templates).
 The created video must be exported to be available for download.
 You can see & edit created video at [AI Studio by Deepbrain AI](https://app.deepbrain.io).